VAV!/September 26, 2013

 While promoting her book on Boston public television, Julia's forthright, frank and humorous manner was met with overwhelming favorable public response.
 She was offered her own series, 'The French Chef TV,' that premiered on WGBH in 1962.
 Shortly thereafter, the series was syndicated to 96 stations throughout America.
 Child also introduced the television programs 'Julia Child and Company' in 1978, 'Julia Child and More Company' in 1980, and 'Dinner at Julia's' in 1983, alongside many bestselling cookbooks in culinary education.

-Her success and impact worldwide was so great that Julia became the recipient of the George Foster Peabody Award in 1964 followed by an Emmy Award in 1966.
+Her success and impact worldwide was so enormous that Julia became the recipient of the George Foster Peabody Award in 1964 followed by an Emmy Award in 1966.
 She became the first woman ever to be inducted into the Culinary Institute Hall of Fame.
 In November 2000, Julia received France's: Legion d'Honneur.
 During August 2002, the Smithsonian's National Museum of American History introduced an exhibit featuring the kitchen where Julia filmed three of her cooking shows.

 Julia Child died of kidney failure in August 2004 at Montecito.
 She was just two days away from her 92nd birthday at her death.

 Today, Julia's legacy lives on through her cookbooks and syndicated shows.
 During 2009 a film, 'Julie & Julia', opened to rave reviews in theatres.
 The movie, starred Meryl Streep and Amy Adams, and chronicled Child's life, and her influence around the globe.